 Again, it sounds simple, but how do you know if you are making a profit?

 Accounting: You need to have a system to track how much you spend and how much you make.
 Most start-up small businesses operate on a cash basis.
 That is they pay cash, and they take payment in cash.
 They don't use credit.
 Why?
 Because there is a cost to credit.
 Credit card companies charge you, the business, when you accept payment by credit card.
 They also charge you interest when you pay by credit card.
 Cash doesn't carry any extra costs, or expenses.
 There are exceptions to this.
 Start-ups usually have to lay out large amounts for equipment or materials.
-They are usually purchased using a credit card.
+They are usually purchased using a credit card or a loan.

 The first thing you should do is set up a system of tracking costs (expenses).
 You don't need a full blown accounting system.
 You can do this with a notebook or a computer.
 Label the note book or computer file expenses.
 Whenever you buy anything for your business, get a receipt!
 Have an in basket or box where you put all of your receipts.
 Mark on the receipt what you bought.
 At the end of the day write each expense in your book.
 Have a column for date, amount and item description.
 You can also keep this information on your computer using a spreadsheet or a program such as Quicken.
 By doing this you are tracking all of your expenses, or in account speak, debits.
 Include everything that goes out including sales tax if you have to collect sales tax for the State.
 Include your overhead costs.
 Overhead costs are utilities, rent, fuel for your truck, business supplies.
 These are things that cost you but don't go into your product.
 Keep the receipts in a file.
 You may need these for the IRS.